dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/capture-vision-router/auxiliary-classes/captured-result-receiver.md

 **Parameters**

-`result` : A `DSRecognizedTextLinesResult` object as a recognized text line result.
+`result` : A [`DSRecognizedTextLinesResult`]({{site.dlr_ios_api}}recognized-text-lines-result.html) object as a recognized text line result.

 ### onDetectedQuadsReceived

-The method for monitoring the output of `DSDetectedQuadsResult`.
+The callback triggered when detected quads are available, occurring each time an image finishes its processing.
+This callback is used to handle the detection of quadrilateral shapes, typically used as document boundaries, by Dynamsoft Document Normalizer.

 <div class="sample-code-prefix"></div>
 >- Objective-C